Austinmc41/handy-dynamics/README.md

 3. `source .venv/bin/activate`
 4. Run API via `python -m api.main`.
 You should be able to navigate to `127.0.0.1:8000/docs`
 5. Try making get requests to the endpoints you see

+### Run Unit Tests
+1. Make sure you complete the One-time repo setup from the previous section
+2. At the root directory, run `uv run pytest -q`.
+This command will automatically run unit tests under the `/tests` directory